saiinc/cloudmon/README.md

 ## 2. Configure your nodes

+You just need to periodically send json messages that contains node name from NODELIST and password from PASSPHRASE heroku env variables to you heroku-app

-Windos computers: open notepad and add this:
+Windows computers: open notepad and add this:

 curl -H "Content-Type: application/json" -X POST https://app-name.herokuapp.com/send-path -d "{\"username\":\"node_name\",\"text\":\"all_ok\",\"password\":\"my-password\"}"

 Save file as pinger.cmd

-Make new file and add this:
+Make a new file and add this:

 Set WshShell = CreateObject("WScript.Shell")<br />
 WshShell.Run chr(34) & "C:\pinger.cmd" & Chr(34), 0<br />